+In short, “why Dartmouth?”
+How is Dartmouth special to you?
 You have a limited number of words to work with, so be succinct.
 Remember, they already have your letters of recommendations (counselor, teachers and peer), grades, SAT/ACT/AP/IB scores, curriculum, and list of extracurricular involvement.
 This question asks you to focus on your personal and/or academic goals and how Dartmouth is a good match for you and vise versa.
 How will a Dartmouth education prepare you for your future?
-Consider the factors that make Dartmouth unique and how those factors will support your aspirations.
+Consider the factors that make the Dartmouth program, community and campus environment unique and how those factors will support your aspirations.

-This doesn’t have to be a situation where being kind worked out for you.
+This doesn’t have to be a situation where being kind worked out for you but it should be an instance when you put someone else’s needs above your own.
 It could be an incident where even though you acted with kindness, the outcome was poor.
 This is really about why you think kindness is important.
 Explain the situation.
-Consider compassion, empathy, and understanding.
+Consider compassion, empathy, and understanding in terms of interpersonal and global impact.
 Did you stand up for someone?
 If so why and how did you support them?
 What motivated you to choose kindness?
 What was the outcome?
 What was the cost to you?
 What did you learn through the experience?
 How does what you learned impact the way you view and engage the world?
 Why is kindness essential to humanity?
 In retrospect, would you behave in the same way again?

+Consider a time when you struggled to overcome a challenge, what brought you hope?
+Reflect on ideas and experiences.
+What makes you happy?
 No one lives in isolation.
-This question speaks to your interpersonal skills and potential to embrace the undergraduate community at Dartmouth.
-Your response illustrates your social-awareness and self-awareness.
+This question speaks to your interpersonal relationships and potential to embrace the undergraduate community at Dartmouth.
+Your response illustrates your self-awareness.
 You could take a somewhat playful approach but only if that tone comes naturally (don’t force humor).
-In the end this is an opportunity to convey your personality.
-It also allows you to explore what you value in those around you while prompting you to touch on what you might bring to the Dartmouth community.
-Dartmouth is looking for students who will not only engage with others but will also help build and contribute to the community.
+This is an opportunity to convey your personality.
+It also allows you to explore what you value in experiences and in those around you while prompting you to touch on what you might bring to the Dartmouth community.
 Think about your family, friends, and others in your day-to-day life.
-Consider what motivates you to be a good neighbor.
-How do you connect with others?
-You need to provide specific examples about your impact on others in your community.
+Consider in simple terms what motivates and inspires you.
+How do you connect with others and the world around you?

 Note: if you have unusual curricular patterns, your counselor can mention this in the Secondary Education Report or you can discuss your circumstances in the “Additional Information” section of the Common Application.

 The context of your academic success is a significant factor in determining your overall competitiveness as an applicant.
 The top applicants take the most rigorous curriculum available at their high schools.
 Furthermore, by achieving high grades, they demonstrate their ability to thrive in Dartmouth’s challenging academic environment.
 Dartmouth embraces a holistic approach to the admission process and is committed to reviewing all aspects of your application.
-Keep in mind; it received 20,507 undergraduate applications for the class of 2019.
-Only 2,250 or 10.9% were offered admission and 91% were ranked in the top 10% of their high school graduating class with an average SAT score of 720 in critical reasoning, 725 in math, and an average ACT score of 32.
+Keep in mind; it received 20,034 undergraduate applications for the class of 2021.
+Only 2,092 or 10.4% were offered admission and 96% were ranked in the top 10% of their high school graduating class with an average SAT score of 750 in critical reading, 750 in math, and an average ACT score of 33.
 Your essays are your opportunity to pull away from this extremely competitive applicant pool.

 Although it is easy to get overwhelmed, remember to stay focused on your goals.
 Allow yourself enough time to reflect on your experiences in a unique way that expresses your personality.
 Meet all deadlines and word limits.
 You overall application should clearly reflect your interests and motivations while enthusiastically demonstrating why Dartmouth is the best school to help you achieve your objectives!